sagemath/trac_to_gh/Issue 1408.md

 # Issue 1408: optional macaulay2 spkg doesn't install on osx10.5.1 due to problems with gc

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1408

 Original creator: was